Waboom AI

 • You will iterate every step ("no shorter, no warmer, no try again")

-• You only need a one-shot answer
+• You only need a quick one-shot answer from Claude

 • A useful test: if you would hand the task to a junior teammate and check back tomorrow, it is a Cowork task.
 If you would only hand it to them while standing over their shoulder, stay in chat.